How long is DNA? 7 DNA stats and facts

 The DNA in a single human cell stretches approximately 2 meters (6.6 feet) when fully extended.
 This figure comes from multiplying the distance between base pairs (0.34 nm) by the total number of base pairs in a diploid cell (~6.3 billion).

-According to a 2019 study published in the Annals of Human Genetics, the male nuclear diploid genome measures 205.00 cm in length, while the female genome extends to 208.23 cm due to the larger second X chromosome compared to the Y chromosome.
+According to a 2019 study published in BMC Research Notes, the male nuclear diploid genome measures 205.00 cm in length, while the female genome extends to 208.23 cm due to the larger second X chromosome compared to the Y chromosome.

 MeasurementMaleFemaleMean